kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

 ![ge_005](/images/ge_005.png)

-And tested stuff like keys, mouse press, mouse move
+And tested stuff like keys, mouse press, mouse move.
+You can see the positions of x and y based on where the mouse is on the screen

 ![ge_013](/images/ge_013.png)

 So that took me all day, but I learned a lot.

+## Conclusion

+- I like this a lot.
+A lot of learning, and surprisingly makes a lot of sense thus far.
+  I feel like I always learn more from these...sometimes way more than in class.
+Welp!